-The Lord Mayor of Bradford for 2012-13 is Councillor Dale Smith.
-His wife, Margaret, is the Lady Mayoress.
-Coun Smith is also a ward councillor for Wharfedale.
+The Lord Mayor of Bradford for 2016-17 is Councillor Geoff Reid.
+Coun Reid is also a ward councillor for Eccleshill.

-The Deputy Lord Mayor is Councillor Mike Gibbons, who is also a ward councillor for Ilkley.
+The Deputy Lord Mayor is Councillor Alun Griffiths, who is also a ward councillor for Idle and Thackley.

 The Council employs officers who are paid to implement the decisions made by the councillors and to deliver frontline services.

 The most senior Council officer is the Chief Executive.
-He is supported by the Corporate Management Team, comprising five strategic directors, the Director of Finance, the City Solicitor and the Director of Public Health (joint post with NHS Bradford and Airedale).
+The Chief Executive is supported by the Corporate Management Team, comprising four strategic directors, the Director of Finance, the City Solicitor and the Director of Public Health.

 The Council employs approximately 11,000 people including social workers, litter pickers, library staff, school caretakers, lawyers and town planners.
 The size and scale of Bradford Council makes it one of the biggest employers in the district.